niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 7-3:** Augmentation names are reserved || A component MUST NOT have a name ending in "Augmentation", "AugmentationPoint", or "AugmentationType".
 (NEW)

-XSD components with these names appear only in the XSD representation of a model.
+XSD components with these names appear only as augmentation components in the XSD representation of a model.
 These XSD components are not themselves model components.

 #### 7.1.1.1 Rules for names of Class components